-The recommendations provided in this section are aimed at meeting these requirements, with special consideration given to the differences between new and existing sites.
+The recommendations provided in this section are aimed at meeting these requirements, with special consideration given to the differences between new sites and existing sites.

-7.3 Fault displacement is the relative movement of the two sides of a fault at or near the surface, measured in any chosen direction, generated by an earthquake.
-Primary or principal faulting occurs along a main fault rupture plane (or planes) that is the location of release of the energy.
-Secondary or distributed faulting is the rupture that occurs near the principal faulting, possibly on splays of the main fault or antithetic faults.
+7.2.
+Fault displacement is the relative movement of two sides of a fault at or near the surface, measured in any chosen direction, generated by an earthquake.
+Primary, or principal, faulting occurs along a main fault rupture plane (or planes) that is the location of release of the energy.
+Secondary, or distributed, faulting is the rupture that occurs near the principal faulting, possibly on splays of the main fault or on antithetic faults.
 In other words, displacements could be associated with the causative (i.e. seismogenic) fault or could occur co-seismically on secondary faults.
-It should be noted that tectonic relative displacement'.
-Fault creep, when demonstrated as such, is considered as a slowly progressing geological hazard that may affect the safety of nuclear installations but is not seismically induced and therefore not considered in this Safety Guide.
+Tectonic relative displacements associated with folds (synclines and anticlines) are also included in the term 'fault displacement'.
+Fault creep, when demonstrated as such, is considered as a slowly progressing geological hazard that might affect the safety of the nuclear installation but is not seismically induced and is therefore not considered in this Safety Guide.